By Safety Management Group

 If a worker swallows petroleum products, do not induce vomiting.
 Instead, transport the victim to a hospital or other medical facility immediately.
 Ingesting gasoline and other petroleum products can seriously impair the nervous system and cause pneumonia.

-Environmental impacts of spills
+Environmental Impacts of Spills

 You may think of oil spills in terms of what happens when a supertanker crashes or a drilling rig explodes, but even tiny spills can have huge consequences.
 Even a slow drip can send hundreds of gallons into the groundwater or a nearby stream, and a small amount of fuel can contaminate the drinking water used by an entire community.
 That’s why the federal Clean Water Act requires many building owners and others to develop plans for responding to spills of petroleum products.